hosking/persistence/proposals/simple-transactions/MVP.md

     - and `t = unpacked(t')`
   - traps on `null` or if the dynamic index is out of bounds
   - adds at least the accessed field to the transaction's write set
-  - adds at least the `tarray`'s length to the transaction's read set

 * `tarray.len` inquires the length of an array
   - `tarray.len : [(tref read null array)] -> [i32]`
   - traps on `null`
-  - adds at least the `tarray`'s length to the transaction's read set

-(EBM stopped here; needs work around array length and checking consistency of tfunc with func)
+  - Note: since the length of a given `tarray` never changes (i.e., it is a constant), it is never part of the read or write set of a transaction.

 * `tarray.fill <typeidx>` fills a slice of an array with a given value
   - `tarray.fill $t : [(tref write null $t) i32 t i32] -> []`